mishra-ankit/jsoneditor-standalone/README.md

 The goal is to make available a simple but powerful stand-alone json editor to all.
 Useful to edit/format private and public data.

-If you're not paranoid about, try it here - [JSON Editor](https://mishra-ankit.github.io/jsoneditor-standalone/index.html)
+If you're not paranoid about online tools, try it here - [JSON Editor](https://mishra-ankit.github.io/jsoneditor-standalone/index.html)

 ### If you want to run it offline, without any outside dependencies, use the stand-alone editor and run it locally on your system.